Summer Courses

 Course Dates & Location

-You can take this course synchronously online, or in person on the Middletown campus.
+You can take this course only synchronously online.

-The first week is Monday, June 12, Tuesday, June 13, and Friday June 16.
-The next three weeks are Tuesday, Thursday, and Friday.
-A minimum of 20 students need to be registered by June 1 for the class to take place.
+The first week's dates are Monday, June 12, Tuesday, June 13, and Friday, June 16.
+The next four weeks are on Tuesdays, Thursdays, and Fridays.
+A minimum of 20 students need to be registered by June 3 for the class to take place.
 The online course is taught by TouroCOM-Harlem professor, Dr. Sushama Rich, Course Director of Clinical Anatomy & Embryology, and does not include a lab.
 Register for the Online Clinical Anatomy Course.

 Embryology